Unit (album)

 Unit is the second studio album by Australian rock band Regurgitator, released in November 1997.
 Its style is a mixture of 1980s style synthesised pop music and alternative rock, with some hip hop influences.
 The album debuted and peaked at number 4 on the ARIA Charts.
-At the ARIA Music Awards of 1998, the album won five ARIA Music Awards; including ARIA Award for Album of the Year.
+At the ARIA Music Awards of 1998, the album won five ARIA Music Awards; including Album of the Year.

 In October 1998, the album was re-released as Unit Re-Booted, which included the album's five music videos.

+In 2012, Regurgitator performed the entire album along with Tu-Plang on the Australian RetroTech tour.

 The album was re-issued on vinyl by Valve in October 2013.

+Background

 Prior to recording

 Regurgitator had just completed their eleventh extensive Australian tour (with The Fauves and Tomorrow People), when they planned to start recording a follow-up to their first album, Tu-Plang.
 This was delayed when the band decided to make their third trip to America to do a tour with bands Helmet and The Melvins.
 Yeomans said of the tour, "I remember being completely frightened the whole time.
 They were real hard-arses.
 Helmet were a little army unit, and their fans were fucking really intense, really aggressive guys.
 Yeah, really full-on.
 So maybe it did have an effect."
 In 2008, manager Paul Curtis recalled that Yeomans had also stated "thank god Grinspoon came along because they took all the male angst away from our shows".